-Euclid's division lemma, Fundamental Theorem of Arithmetic - statements after reviewing work done earlier and after illustrating and motivating through examples, Proofs of results - irrationality of √2, √3, √5, decimal expansions of rational numbers in terms of terminating/non-terminating recurring decimals.
+Fundamental Theorem of Arithmetic - statements after reviewing work done earlier and after illustrating and motivating through examples, Proofs of results - irrationality of √2, √3, √5.

 2. PAIR OF LINEAR EQUATIONS IN TWO VARIABLES

-Pair of linear equations in two variables and their graphical solution.
-Geometric representation of different possibilities of solutions/inconsistency.
+Pair of linear equations in two variables and graphical method of their solution, consistency / inconsistency.

 Algebraic conditions for number of solutions.
-Solution of a pair of linear equations in two variables algebraically - by substitution, by elimination and by cross multiplication method.
-Simple situational problems must be included.
-Simple problems on equations reducible to linear equations.
+Solution of a pair of linear equations in two variables algebraically - by substitution, by elimination.
+Simple situational problems.

 3. QUADRATIC EQUATIONS